vinceimbat/vinceimbat/content/thoughts/how to build a life management system.md

 ## Ground level: Capture and organize actionable and non-actionable information

 The [[thoughts/ground level]] captures and organizes [[Loose ends]].
-Per [[thoughts/getting things done]], it is better to start organizing your life by tackling your loose ends first so that you are freed with mental space that you can use to think about your [[00 - A/Sky level]].
+Per [[getting things done]], it is better to start organizing your life by tackling your loose ends first so that you are freed with mental space that you can use to think about your [[00 - A/Sky level]].

 Here is [[my lms ground level setup]].